MAY 3rd – 9th, 2026

 “The Local Daily Newspaper is owned by Ogden Publishing, and it is staffed by local residents.
 The company was founded by H.C.
 Ogden in 1890 and is currently run by the family of his grandson, G. Ogden Nutting.
 Current CEO Robert Nutting, son of G. Ogden Nutting, is the fourth generation of the Ogden-Nutting family to run the company, and is also a principal owner of the Pittsburgh Pirates.
 Between our Daily and Weekly Shopper papers, we strive to offer the community advertising for your promotional events, along with the news coverage you deserve. “

-– Denise Lind, Retail Sales Manager
+– Denise Lind, General Manager/Advertising Director

 “BK Enterprises – The Engraving Store, has been in business since 1993 and has been located at the 410 S. Stephenson Ave. address since 1994.
 We all brought our kids to work until they were old enough to attend school, and our customers still ask about them and what they are doing now.
 Our business has grown along with the downtown and is a great place to be! “